shiroyasha/blog-source/source/posts/2017-11-22-multiversion-concurrency-control.html.md

 One way to achieve a non-blocking behaviour for readers and writers, is to keep track of _multiple versions of the same record_ and to limit their visibility between transactions.

+## How PostgreSQL Keeps Track of Multiple Versions of the Same Record